 - After completely mixed and thickened, remove from heat and allow to cool.

 - If using right away as a filling, allow to cool completely before using.

-- Store in the refrigerator in an airtight container for up to 3 days.
+- Store in the refrigerator in an airtight container for several weeks.